State suspends amphibious truck tour service after Seattle crash

-SEATTLE (Reuters) - A Washington state commission suspended an amphibious tour service operator in Seattle on Monday while it investigates last week’s crash with a charter bus carrying international students in which five people died, an official said.
+SEATTLE, Sept 28 (Reuters) - A Washington state commission suspended an amphibious truck tour service in Seattle on Monday while the agency investigates last week’s crash with a charter bus carrying international students in which five people were killed, an official said.

-Thursday’s crash between the Ride the Ducks truck and the bus on Seattle’s Aurora Bridge also sent about 50 people to hospitals.
+The crash on Thursday between the Ride the Ducks International truck and the charter bus on Seattle’s Aurora Bridge also sent about 50 people to hospitals, officials said.

-Washington state’s Utilities and Transportation Commission suspended all Ride the Ducks operations in the state, said spokeswoman Amanda Maxwell.
-The company had already suspended its tours.
+The vehicle involved in the collision did not receive recommended repairs to its axle, crash investigators said.

-Atlanta-based Ride the Ducks International, which refurbishes the World War Two-era trucks, told its customers the housing around the axle was a potential failure point and recommended repairs and increased monitoring, National Transportation Safety Board member Earl Weener said on Sunday.
+Atlanta-based Ride the Ducks International, which refurbishes the World War Two-era trucks, told its customers the housing around the axle was a potential failure point and recommended repairs and increased monitoring, National Transportation Safety Board member Earl Weener told a news conference on Sunday.

 The U.S. Army-surplus vehicle that crashed was built in 1945 and refurbished in 2005, Weener said, adding there were about 100 similar trucks in service nationwide.